Jubilee 2000 can help you get a £10,000 loan to pay off your debts:

 What Are the Difficulties of Trying to Reduce 10K of Debt?

-If you have racked up £10k in debt, the monthly repayments will be substantial.
-If you can only make the minimum monthly repayment, you will not get out of debt.
+The monthly repayments will be substantial if you have racked up £10k in debt.
+You will not get out of debt if you can only make the minimum monthly repayment.
 Instead, the interest on the balance is allowing debts to creep higher.

 £10 000 Credit Card Debt

-Unsecured personal loans typically have an interest rate below 10%, but credit cards can have an interest rate well above 20%.
-If all your outstanding debts are card debt, then £10,000 will become a substantial burden, especially if you cannot pay back any of the principal each month.
+Unsecured personal loans typically have interest rates below 10%, whereas credit cards can have rates well above 20%.
+If all your outstanding debts are card debt, then £10,000 will become a substantial burden, especially if you cannot repay the monthly principal.

 What Are the Immediate Steps to Take If You Are Unable to Pay off Your Debts?

-It will help if you get professional debt advice as soon as you feel you are no longer able to pay back your outstanding debts.
-Three avenues open to you are Citizens Advice, the National Debt Helpline, or a reputable debt management company.
+It will help if you get professional debt advice as soon as you feel you can no longer pay back your outstanding debts.
+Citizens Advice, the National Debt Helpline, and a reputable debt management company are three avenues open to you.

 A good debt adviser will be able to offer the following options: